timrnld/mysite-repo/readme.txt

     Version control: Github, git

 Things I want to do with the website
+    -:HOMEPAGE:-
+    This will be wholy unimportant but simply set up so that a visitor to the site is greeted with a simple "This site is currently under contstruction."
+    Will be where the index links to.
+Does not need any HTML rather a simple view with some text.
+At a later date the home page may become something of a navigation hub or it may simply be removed and the home index set to my CV.
     -:CV:-
     Change the font so that it is much cleaner and thinner.
 User more capitalization.